cpitman/jboss-eap-quickstarts/README.md

 * [Available Quickstarts](#available-quickstarts): List of the available quickstarts and details about each one.

+* [Running with Vagrant](#running-with-vagrant): How to stand up a development environment VM using Vagrant automation

 * [Suggested Approach to the Quickstarts](#suggested-approach-to-the-quickstarts): A suggested approach on how to work with the quickstarts.

 * [System Requirements](#system-requirements): List of software required to run the quickstarts.